DeterminateSystems/riff/README.md

   <img src="./img/fsm.jpg" alt="How fsm works" style="width:70%;" />
 </p>

 Because fsm uses Nix, all of the dependencies that it installs are stored in your local [Nix store], by default under `/nix/store`.
-If you

 [cargo]: https://doc.rust-lang.org/cargo
 [cargo-toml]: https://doc.rust-lang.org/cargo/reference/manifest.html